Postal and proxy voting

 If you wish to have a proxy vote for a specific period of time or indefinitely, you need to give the reason and ask someone (e.g. your doctor, nurse or employer) to sign your application.

-If you are in any doubt as to which form you should use, contact Electoral Services.
+If you are unsure which form you should use, please contact Electoral Services.

 If you have had a postal vote for over 5 years

 You will receive a letter early in the year asking you to complete a form to provide your up to date signature so that our records are correct.